 This course includes material from the Preparatory, Life Span Development, Public Health, and Operations Modules of the current National EMS Education Standard.
 It is designed to provide the student with comprehensive knowledge of EMS systems, workforce safety and wellness, medical/legal and ethical issues, and knowledge of operational roles and responsibilities which are intended to ensure and improve the health and safety of EMS personnel, patients, and the community.
-Topics covered in this course are: EMS systems.

-1110 Introduction to the Emergency Medical Services Profession intended to ensure and improve the health and safety of EMS personnel, patients, and the community.
 Topics covered in this course are: EMS systems, research, workplace safety and wellness, documentation, communication, medical/legal and ethics, life span development, public health, principles of operating a ground ambulance, air medical, scene size-up, incident management, hazardous materials awareness, and terrorism/disaster response.

 Prerequisite: None.
 Corequisite: None.
-Offered: Spring, Summer.
+Offered: Spring and Fall.